Disaster risk reduction and recovery

 Children and young people are more than victims of disasters.
 They have an active role to play in reducing risk, in collaboration with governments and humanitarians.
 They bring critical skills, individual experiences and ideas for solutions.

-Integrating child-specific interventions into disaster risk reduction and climate change policies – especially with the participation of young people – helps ensure that the risks to their survival and well-being are systematically addressed.
+Integrating child-specific interventions into disaster risk reduction (DRR) and climate change policies – especially with the participation of young people – helps ensure that the risks to their survival and well-being are systematically addressed.
 Climate actions that protect children, protect us all.

 The Sendai Framework for Disaster Risk Reduction (2015-2030) outlines clear targets and priorities to prevent and reduce disaster risks.
 Building the resilience of children and young people is vital to meet these targets and those of other global agreements.
+UNICEF's DRR approach is part of the 2022-2030 Strategy for Climate, Environment, Energy and DRR, as well as UNICEF's Sustainability and Climate Change Action Plan 2023-2030.

 To ensure every child survives and thrives, UNICEF promotes targeted action, backed by strategic investment in disaster risk reduction.
 We aim to reduce risk and strengthen preparedness and recovery for communities and services critical to children, like education, health care and nutrition.